 Introduction – Why Take the Challenge?

 The Bar Association of Erie County is committed to progressing diversity, equity, and inclusion for its members and the community at large.
-Last year we kicked off the 21 Day Challenge and this year, we continue to put our words into “ACTION.”
-These past couple years have been incredibly challenging.
-We continue to deal with a global pandemic, contentious elections, and the death of George Floyd, which ignited an anger and anguish felt by millions.
+In 2021 we kicked off the 21 Day Challenge and this year, we continue to put our words into “ACTION.”
+These past few years have been incredibly challenging.
+In just this year, our beloved city has seen its fair share of racial disparities—The Jefferson Avenue Tops mass shooting, the educational fallout of the pandemic, the death toll of the Blizzard that disproportionately affected the East Side, the list seems to go on. .
 During the month of February, as we celebrate Black History Month, we invite you to take the 21 Day Challenge.
 We have to continue to work together to learn cultural responsibly and humility, each step and each change we make can have such a great impact.

 American activism became global activism, as thousands of demonstrations and public campaigns were held worldwide.
 Meanwhile, the eyes of allies turned inward as they made long-awaited reflections on their own communities and internal biases.
 If we did not yet know, we have now learned, that silent allyship is insufficient – it is simply not enough to not be racist, one must be actively anti-racist.
 In order to decimate the racially unjust social constructs that have cocooned many of us for so long, such that they may never again be revived, one must actively work towards change and equality.